openSUSE/news-o-o/_posts/2008-06-19-sneak-peeks-at-opensuse-110-a-plethora-of-improvements.markdown

 ---
 author: News Team
+comments: true
 date: 2008-06-19 11:53:53+00:00
 layout: post
 link: https://news.opensuse.org/2008/06/19/sneak-peeks-at-opensuse-110-a-plethora-of-improvements/
+slug: sneak-peeks-at-opensuse-110-a-plethora-of-improvements
-title: "Sneak Peeks at openSUSE 11.0: A Plethora of Improvements"
+title: 'Sneak Peeks at openSUSE 11.0: A Plethora of Improvements'
+wordpress_id: 880
 categories:
 - Distribution
 ---

-In this final [Sneak Peeks](https://news.opensuse.org/category/sneak-peeks/) article we will be taking a look at some of the other improvements making their way into openSUSE 11.0.
+In this final [Sneak Peeks](http://news.opensuse.org/category/sneak-peeks/) article we will be taking a look at some of the other improvements making their way into openSUSE 11.0.

 <!-- more -->